westonganger/exception_notification/README.md

 The Email notifier sends notifications by email.
 The notifications/emails sent includes information about the current request, session, and environment, and also gives a backtrace of the exception.

-After an exception notification has been delivered the rack environment variable 'exception_notifier.delivered' will be set to true.
+After an exception notification has been delivered the rack environment variable `exception_notifier.delivered` will be set to true.

 #### ActionMailer configuration